-Our fears about AI might tell us more about class struggle today than technology in the future.
+Fears about AI tell us more about capitalism today than the technology of the future.

 PRODUCT DETAILS